danwjoyce/chronosig-www/content/post/demog-audit-1/index.md

 On the first and second points, whether healthcare providers should routinely ask people about their sexual orientation and gender identity remains a contentious issue -- for example, Ma and Dixon (2018) highlight a range of issues including that staff are generally poorly trained to navigate discussions around sexual orientation and the risks of an untargeted "ask everyone" approach.

 As an example of the third point, Durso and Meyer (2013) conducted a 1 year study of 396 lesbian, gay and bisexual people in New York City to understand what factors modify disclosure of sexual orientation to healthcare providers.
-Their findings where that people who identify as bisexual were *less likely* than gay or lesbian people to disclose their orientation to healthcare providers, with age, education, immigration status and degree of community connectednes being additional explanatory factors.
+Their findings were that people who identify as bisexual were *less likely* than gay or lesbian people to disclose their orientation to healthcare providers, with age, education, immigration status and degree of community connectednes being additional explanatory factors.
 # Actions
 We can see that there are biases in the NHS data examined and we can speculate on what might be driving these.
 Here's what we are proposing to advance on what we've found: